 Participants in New Metrics for Success work together on solutions to the big challenges that face Australian education and partner schools.
 These challenges vary but often stem from the traditional organisation of learning, which includes:

 - curriculum devised around discipline content areas;

 - reliance on summative examinations to gauge success;

-- use of standardised testing in narrow areas of attainment to determine overall success
+- use of standardised testing in narrow areas of attainment to determine overall success; and

 - timetables organised around short time periods of instruction provided principally by subject experts.

 - Promoting alignment of policy and system reward and is expected to influence the development of new ideas about metrics for success for learners, schools and systems.

 Building the capacity and reputation of participants as innovative and progressive leaders.